Custom Signals

 In order to model and catch more business specific fraud and abuse signals, Castle allows you to create your own custom ones.
 For example:

-• Content spamming: By monitoring the frequency and patterns of content submissions, such as comments, reviews, or posts, Signals + Aggregations can flag users who may be engaging in spamming or other abusive behaviors.
+• Content spamming: By monitoring the frequency and patterns of content submissions, such as comments, reviews, or posts, Signals + Metrics can flag users who may be engaging in spamming or other abusive behaviors.

 • Fraud rings: Monitor unique user accounts associated with e.g. a specific device fingerprint, credit card or bank account.

-• Rate-limit abuse: If your platform imposes rate limits for certain actions (e.g., API calls or messaging), Aggregations can detect and flag users who repeatedly exceed these limits, indicating potential abuse of your system's resources.
+• Rate-limit abuse: If your platform imposes rate limits for certain actions (e.g., API calls or messaging), Metrics can detect and flag users who repeatedly exceed these limits, indicating potential abuse of your system's resources.

 Creating a Signal